zotonic/zotonic/doc/developer-guide/modules.rst

 templates/
 ..........

-This directory contains all :ref:`guide-templates`.
+This directory contains all :ref:`templates <guide-templates>`.
 Templates do not have any prefix in their name, as they are not (directly) compiled as Erlang modules.